 Skip advert

 Polestar 3 Long Range Dual motor with Performance Pack4.7 seconds130mphFour510bhp

-Polestar prides itself on being a sporty brand, and it was originally Volvo’s performance division before evolving into a standalone carmaker.
+Polestar prides itself on being a sporty brand, and it was originally Volvo’s performance division before evolving into a standalone car maker.
 In fact, take a look at the brand’s website and the official slogan for the Polestar 3 is “Yes it’s an SUV, and it drives like a sports car".
-This is a bold claim, but we’re not entirely convinced.
+This is a bold claim, but the Polestar 3 doesn’t quite deliver on that promise.

 Advertisement - Article continues below

-Our test car was fitted with the optional Performance Pack, and this is the most powerful Polestar 3 that you can currently buy.
+Our test car was fitted with the optional Performance Pack, making the most powerful Polestar 3 that you can currently buy.
 With this pack fitted, the dual-motor powertrain is boosted to deliver 510bhp and 910Nm of torque, which actually isn’t that much more than the standard car’s 483bhp and 840Nm.
-The result is a 0-62mph sprint time reduction from 5.0 seconds to 4.7 seconds, although both of these times are admirable for an SUV that weighs over two-and-a-half tonnes.
+The result is a cut in the 0-62mph sprint time from 5.0 seconds to 4.7 seconds, although both of these times are admirable for an SUV that weighs over two-and-a-half tonnes.
 The 130mph top speed remains the same.

+Skip advert